paraker/kubernetes_2020/ckad/3_configuration.md

   volumes:  # fields for volume mounts
     - name: config-volume  # name the volume appropriately, this is for a configmap so we call it config-volume
       configMap:  # instruct k8s that we want to use configmap data in our volume
-        name: my-config-map  # reference the name of the ConfigMap that we want to use
+        name: my-config-map  # reference the name of the configMap that we want to use

 # verify output from sh -c echo $(cat /etc/config/*)
 kubectl logs -f my-configmap-volume-pod